xerocross/we-assert-proof/README.md

 ## to do

+### mathematical proof
 We should probably have different, independent handlers for the different error levels, for DEBUG, WARN, AND ERROR.
 I might do that later.

 I'm playing with some ideas related to logical proof.
 I would really like to wire automated proofs into this thing, but I have not cracked it yet.

+### documentation

+There is more functionality in We-Assert that I have not documented here yet.
+I need to add more documentation to this readme document.